 The Fund has a interest rate cap which was derecognised as a hedging instrument in 2015/2016.
-Movements in the fair value of the cap are recognised directly to the Statement of Profit or Loss and other comprehensive income.
+Movements in the fair value of the cap are recognised directly to the statement of comprehensive income.

 The interest rate cap commenced on the 07/03/2016 and ends on the 07/03/2023, with a fixed strike rate of 7% and a notional value of \$65,000,000.
 At report date management does not anticipate the strike rate being reached within the time frame of the cap.